-Music critics regarded Midnights as an amalgamation of Swift's past albums.
-They praised her songwriting for engaging composition and narratives; most of them complimented the production as restrained and tasteful, although a few found it derivative.
-Midnights featured on publications' rankings of the best albums of 2022 and won accolades including Album of the Year and Best Pop Vocal Album at the 66th Annual Grammy Awards (2024), making Swift the first artist to win the former category four times.
-Journalists dubbed the album's critical and commercial successes a testament to Swift's enduring cultural impact.
-To support Midnights along with her other albums, Swift has embarked on the Eras Tour (2023–2024).
+Music critics regarded Midnights as an amalgamation of Swift's past albums, highlighting the synth production and narrative lyrics.
+They praised her songwriting for engaging compositions and narratives; most complimented the production as restrained and tasteful, although some found it derivative.
+Midnights was featured on numerous rankings of the best albums of 2022 and won accolades that included Album of the Year and Best Pop Vocal Album at the 66th Annual Grammy Awards (2024), making Swift the first artist to win the former category four times.

 Background

-Taylor Swift's career has been characterized by artistic reinventions.
-She started out as a Nashville–based country musician in the 2000s and transformed into a mainstream pop star in the 2010s.
-Her two indie folk albums that were conceived amidst the COVID-19 pandemic, Folklore and Evermore (both 2020), shifted Swift's status from a mainstream pop star to an "alternative"–leaning musician and brought her widespread critical acclaim and recognition as a songwriter.
+Taylor Swift began her career as a Nashville–based country musician in the 2000s and transformed into a mainstream pop star in the 2010s.
+Her two indie folk albums that were conceived amidst the COVID-19 pandemic, Folklore and Evermore (both 2020), shifted Swift's status from a mainstream pop star to a serious songwriter and brought her widespread critical acclaim and public recognition.

 In November 2020, Swift began re-recording her first six studio albums, her counteract to a 2019 public dispute between her and the music executive Scooter Braun, who acquired Swift's former record label Big Machine and the masters of her albums.
 By re-recording them, Swift had full ownership of the new masters, which enabled her to control the licensing of her songs for commercial use.
 Her first two re-recorded albums, Fearless (Taylor's Version) and Red (Taylor's Version) (both 2021), both garnered more album-equivalent units than their original counterparts, Fearless and Red, in the same time period.
 Critics and academics deemed Swift's re-recordings a key event contributing to a wider industry discourse on artists' rights and artist–label relationships.